 Heritage® is a fungicide with a novel mode of action.
 Field tests have shown that Heritage consistently provides exceptional disease control for extended intervals and improves overall turf quality.

-Heritage® is a systemic fungicide with preventive and curative properties for control of some of the toughest turf and ornamental diseases.
-This unique strobilurin is absorbed into leaves and sheaths when applied and also moves from the soil into the roots, providing long-lasting protection against a wide range of diseases.
+Heritage® is a systemic fungicide with preventive and curative properties for control of some of the toughest turf diseases.
+This unique strobilurin is absorbed into leaves and sheaths when applied and also moves from the soil into the roots.
+From there, it translocates up throughout the entire blade, providing control of turf diseases for up to 28 days.

 Group 11 Fungicide